nawab312/AWS/Interview.md

-`How would you ensure that only certain IP addresses can access an EC2 instance?`

-To ensure that only certain IP addresses can access an EC2 instance, I would utilize Security Groups and Network Access Control Lists (NACLs) in AWS

----

-`A client wants to restrict access to an S3 bucket only from a specific VPC.
-How would you accomplish this?`

-To restrict access to an S3 bucket so that it can only be accessed from a specific VPC, I would use **VPC Endpoint for S3** combined with a **Bucket Policy**

----

 `How would you secure a multi-tier architecture in AWS?`

 To secure a multi-tier architecture in AWS, I would follow security best practices across each layer of the architecture